Sean Patrick Maloney: Clinton administration

 In 1991, Maloney began working on Bill Clinton's first campaign for president as deputy to chief scheduler Susan Thomases.
 In Clinton's 1996 reelection campaign Maloney worked as Director of Surrogate Travel.
 After Clinton was reelected, Maloney was offered a position in the White House staff and served as a senior advisor and White House Staff Secretary from 1999 to 2000, among the youngest to serve in that capacity.
-At a campaign event Clinton said that Maloney worked closely with him.

 Following the killing of gay University of Wyoming student Matthew Shepard, Maloney was one of two representatives Clinton sent to his funeral.
 In an article about the event, a newspaper noted that Maloney often called himself "the highest-ranking openly homosexual man on the White House staff".

+Attorney General campaigns

-2006 attorney general election
+2006

 Maloney ran for the Democratic nomination for New York Attorney General in 2006.
 According to Gay City News, his "competitive fundraising and wide travels across the state during the past year have impressed many party professionals with the seriousness of his run."
 During the campaign, Maloney was endorsed by the New-York-state-based gay rights organization Empire State Pride Agenda and Karen Burstein, the first lesbian to run for attorney general, in 1994.

 Consistently polling in the single digits, Maloney was offered a chance to run for the office on the Liberal Party ticket but declined, saying he would support whoever won the Democratic nomination.
 Maloney finished third in the September 12 primary, with 9.4% of the vote.
 Former U.S. Secretary of Housing and Urban Development Andrew Cuomo won.
 In his concession speech, Maloney said, "[T]his day may not be the outcome we hope, but I make you a promise that there will be another day."

+2018

+In June 2018, Maloney again sought the Democratic nomination for attorney general of New York.
+He also sought re-election to the U.S. House of Representatives.
+Maloney indicated that, had he won the primary, he would have run for attorney general and ended his House re-election bid.